-The Overseas Private Investment Corporation (OPIC) management is responsible for establishing and maintaining effective internal control and financial management systems that meet the objectives of the Federal Managers' Financial Integrity Act (FMFIA).
-OPIC conducted its assessment of the effectiveness of internal control over the effectiveness and efficiency of operations and compliance with applicable laws and regulations in accordance with OMB Circular A-123, Management's Responsibility for Enterprise Risk Management and Internal Control.
-Based on the results of this evaluation, OPIC can provide reasonable assurance that its internal control over the effectiveness and efficiency of operations and compliance with applicable laws and regulations as of September 30, 2018 was operating effectively and no material weaknesses were found in the design or operation of the internal controls.
+The Overseas Private Investment Corporation (OPIC) management is responsible for establishing and maintaining effective internal control and financial management systems.
+OPIC maintains a system of internal controls, policies, and procedures designed to provide reasonable assurance that OPIC's operations are efficient and effective, laws and regulations are complied with, and reporting is reliable.
+OPIC conducted assessments of the effectiveness of internal control using OMB Circular No. A-123, Management's Responsibility for Enterprise Risk Management and Internal Control, as a framework.
+Based on the results of this evaluation, OPIC provides reasonable assurance that its system of internal control over operations, reporting, and compliance, including considerations of fraud, met management's objectives and was operating effectively as of September 30, 2019.
+OPIC is not aware of any material weaknesses in internal control.